upb-lea/openmodelica-microgrid-gym/docs/parts/user_guide/examples.rst

     14 -1.561142                    [0.03, 42.1020413015999]

-The best performance in this short example of -0.280167 produces the parameterset of Kp = 0.0132... and Ki = 135.244...
+The best performance in this short example of -0.280167 produces the parameter set of Kp = 0.0132... and Ki = 135.244...

 two_inverter_static_droop_control.py
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In this example, a FMU generated by OpenModelica as gym environment containing two inverters, each connected via a filter to supply in parallel a RC load is used which is shown in the figure below.
-This example uses the in auxiliaries available controllers.
+This example uses the controllers as defined in the auxiliaries.
 One inverter is set up as voltage forming inverter with a direct droop controller which e.g. frequency drops due to the applied power.
 The other controller is used as current sourcing inverter with an inverse droop controller which reacts on the frequency and voltage change due to its droop control parameters by a power/reactive power change.
-In the default setings, plots of the abc signal as well as the dq0 signals of the master and slave are provided.
+In the default settings, plots of the abc signal as well as the dq0 signals of the master and slave are provided.

 By default, the following small network will be simulated: